pyne/pyne/docs/devsguide/style_guide.rst

 ***********
 Portability counts.

-Don't use uint as a type.
+Do not use uint as a type.
 Instead use unsigned int.

 Call ``isnan()`` from within the std namespace, i.e.: ``std::isnan()``.